computefoundation/gnu-linux-shell-scripting/functions_scripts/README.md

 Functions scripts are scripts consisting of small individual related functions.

-## View
+## View all

-Cd to this directory and run the following to view the solutions in it:
+To view all the solutions in this directory, change to it and run the following:

 ```bash
 git show-ref --verify -q refs/heads/helper_scripts || \